justinhauer/hugo-site/content/contact.md

 ---

-If you would like to contact me, please reach out on LinkedIn
+Please reach out to Justin Hauer on LinkedIn